Lucasvmarangoni/logella/readme.md

 ```

 ## Response Package
+Handles HTTP error responses with a cleaner syntax.
+- Depends on the errs package from the logella library.

 <a href="#new">**New**</a>: Creates a new Response instance from an error.
 Wrap your error with a status code using errs.Wrap.